pantheon-systems/documentation/source/docs/articles/wordpress/wordpress-faq.md

 ## Debugging

-### Why isn't my status tab displaying as detailes a as for my Drupal sites.
+### Why isn't my status tab displaying as many detailes as for my Drupal sites.

 We are currently working on extending our Launch Check report to cover WordPress best practices.
+Stay tuned!

 ### Can is use PHP Sessions?